caltechads/django-wildewidgets/docs/widgets.rst

 * MenuMixin - Used for view classes that utilize menus.
 * TemplateWidget - A generic widget that gives you full control over both the content and the layout.
 * TabbedWidget - A widget that contains other widgets in a tabbed interface.
-* HeaderWithControls - A header widget that is a base class for widgets with right justified controls.
+* BasicHeader - A header widget that is a base class for widgets with right justified controls.
 * HeaderWithLinkButton - A header widget with a link button on the right.
 * HeaderWithModalButton - A header widget with a modal button on the right.
 * ModalWidget - A Bootstrap modal dialog widget base class.